Belle Howard: Personal life

-Soon after starting a career as teacher, Belle Howard married Dr. Ervin P. Howard (died in 1917), but it was an unfortunate marriage, and after three years, she was left alone with her two infant children.
-Among other duties the care of an invalid mother fell to her.
-After years of struggles she failed in health and was forced to abandon labor of all kinds.
+Soon after starting a career as a teacher, Belle Howard married Dr. Ervin P. Howard (died in 1917), but it was an unfortunate marriage, and after three years, she was left alone with her two infant children.
+Among her other duties was the care of an invalid mother.
+After years of struggles, she failed in health and was forced to abandon labor of all kinds.
 After two years of rest she gained strength enough to take up again life's duties, and with her twelve-year-old daughter, May Belle, began to give musical and elocutionary entertainments.

-Many painful experiences came to her, accompanied by the serious and protracted illness of her mother, herself, and lastly of her son, but she persevered in the work of her life's effort and ambition.
-Her daughter became at the same time a violinist, elocutionist and vocalist of marked skill.
+Many painful experiences came to her, accompanied by the serious and protracted illness of her mother, herself, and lastly her son, but she persevered in her life's work and ambition.
+Her daughter became, at the same time, a violinist, elocutionist and vocalist of marked skill.

-Later in life she lived in Wichita with her daughter May Belle Howard (1879-1968) and son Guello/Guy Payne Howard.
+Later in life, she lived in Wichita with her daughter May Belle Howard (1879–1968) and son Guello/Guy Payne Howard.

 She died on November 11, 1947, at her home at 1425 Lawrence, Emporia, Kansas, and was buried at Maplewood Cemetery.